etkecc/buscarron/internal/sub/ext/etkecc/testdata/minimal/hosting/subdomain/followup.md

 Hello,
-Great news — your Matrix server order is confirmed! 🎉
+Great news, your Matrix server order is confirmed! 🎉

 SSH: You are ordering a hosted/managed server.
 We will set up and manage the server on your behalf.
 Still, you can get full SSH access to this server. **If** you wish to have SSH access to this server, send us your public SSH key and a list of IP addresses from which you wish to access it.

 You can track your order status here: [Order Status Page](https://etke.cc/order/status/#749f066f31d6e795088f154897aba00b72bdbf951e4d5721caa37ee9d6eb31d9).

 Questions?
-Feel free to [contact us](https://etke.cc/contacts/) — we're here to help.
+Feel free to [contact us](https://etke.cc/contacts/), we're here to help.

 We're excited to work with you and provide a top-notch Matrix server experience.